ICESI-PI1/icesi-filantrop-a-equipo-3/docs/meets/week7/week7_report.md

 - ### **Luis Eduardo Charria Meneses**
   - **What I did?**
-    Nothing.
+    Helped in the messages functionality.

   - **What I'm going to do?**
-    I'm going to help in the messages functionality.
+    I'm going to improve styling in Alerts and Messages.

   - **Impediments**
     Nothing.